-In addition to being a difficult experience allover, 2020 raises some important questions about tax returns.
-One of them is of special interest to our clients, so I thought it would be useful to also address it here, as I am sure that there are plenty of other people wondering the same thing – by the looks of it, yourself included.
+In addition to being a difficult experience all over, the past two years raise some important questions about tax returns and insurance.
+One of them is of special interest to our clients, so I thought it would be useful to address it here, as I am sure that there are plenty of other people wondering the same thing – by the looks of it, yourself included.
 So let’s get right down to it – is homeowners insurance tax deductible in 2021?
+Can you deduct homeowners insurance on taxes?
 Does remote working turn our premiums into business expenses?

 The short answer is – it depends.
-Before I explain how you can (partially) make your homeowners insurance tax deductible, let’s firstly address a key distinction.
+Before I explain how you can (partially) make your homeowners insurance tax deductible in 2021, let’s firstly address a key distinction.

 Homeowners Insurance vs. Mortgage (PMI) Insurance Tax Deductions